 Divorcees driven by pure emotion struggle to keep their cool in mediation.
 To succeed during this process, ex-spouses should genuinely desire a mutually beneficial outcome.
 If your spouse seeks to undermine you at every turn, you’re better off settling your divorce in court.

-No matter your preferred approach to divorce, you can count on the Brown Law Offices for quality counsel.
+No matter your preferred approach to divorce, you can count on the law firm of Barna, Guzy & Steffen, Ltd. for quality counsel.
 Reach out today to learn more about the role this trusted Minnesota law firm could play in your mediation efforts.